shinra-electric/RPCS3-Arm-Build-Script/README.md

 - Reinstall `cubeb` if it was already present and removed earlier.

 ## Setting up the emulator

-The fast LLVM recompiler currently does not work, so the slower interpreter must be used.<br>
-In the `CPU` tab in the settings:
-- Change the PPU Decoder to Interpreter (static)
-- Change the SPU Decoder to Interpreter (dynamic)

 Before trying to run a game, always look up the [RPCS3 Compatibility list](https://rpcs3.net/compatibility) to check the recommended settings.
 Settings can be saved on a per-game basis by right-clicking a game and creating a new custom configuration from global settings.